novavi/fdc3-installer/README.md

 ### Where are FDC3 Desktop Agent implementations supposed to be hosted - on my application's environment or on the vendors that provide them?

-fdc3-installer is completely agnostic about this, so this decision can be based on (a) whichever environment can return an agent implementation's JavaScript file with valid CORS headers for the request made by the library on behalf of the app; and (b) other app-specific or organisation-specific factors e.g. related to latency, caching, concerns of loss of control / single point of failure, or otherwise.
+fdc3-installer is completely agnostic about this, so this decision can be based on (a) whichever environment can return an agent implementation's JavaScript file with valid CORS headers to allow the request to be made by the library on behalf of the app; and (b) security considerations (your application must be able to trust the agent implementation script); (c) other app-specific or organisation-specific factors e.g. related to latency, caching, concerns of loss of control / single point of failure, or otherwise.

 ### Why did you use the any type instead of the DesktopAgent interface for the FDC3 Desktop Agent returned from installAgent()?